 All of us owe a big salute to our farmers who provide our tables with food.
 These are hard-working men and women who do the kind of jobs that can leave lots of dirty clothes.
 For those who manage hog, cattle or poultry farms, there is a distinct animal confinement odor that clings to work clothing.
 So here's some help to keep everything smelling fresh and clean.

 How to Remove Hog And Farm Odors From Washable Clothes

 To prevent the odors from permeating the rest of your laundry, wash work clothes separately.
 There are three methods to help control odor.

 Hydrogen peroxide can also be used to control the odor.
 However, you must be careful because it can cause bleaching and color removal if poured directly on fabrics.
-Fill the washer with warm water and add 1 cup hydrogen peroxide and 1 cup baking soda, mixing well.
+Fill the washer with warm water and add one cup hydrogen peroxide and one cup baking soda, mixing well.
 Completely submerge the stinky items and soak clothes at least one hour.

 Use this solution right away because hydrogen peroxide loses its potency rather quickly.
 Do not mix in advance or store in a closed container.
 This works well because the oxygen molecules in the hydrogen peroxide neutralized the hog or animal odors by bonding to the odor producing molecules and altering them to allow the odor to be flushed away.

 After soaking, wash the items as recommended on the care label with a heavy duty detergent.